Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Implicit neural representations

-NeRF-based radiological image reconstruction methods have gained widespread attention in recent years.
-However, computational complexity remains a significant barrier to their clinical application \citep{molaei2023implicit}.
-These methods require learning a neural representation for each signal individually, which demands substantial memory and computational resources.
-This challenge is especially pronounced when processing high-dimensional data, such as 3D volumes, resulting in a time-consuming training process.
-Additionally, implicit reconstruction is prone to image blurring and structural distortion due to sparse sampling, which can be critical in medical imaging.
+Although radiance field representations have attracted widespread attention in recent years, their computational complexity remains a major obstacle to clinical deployment \citep{molaei2023implicit}.
+These methods usually require learning a neural field for each signal individually, which results in substantial memory usage and long optimization time, especially for high-dimensional medical volumes.
+In addition, under sparse sampling conditions, radiance field reconstruction may still suffer from blurring and structural distortion, which is particularly critical in medical imaging.